 - Avoid wet areas where mosquitoes are common and don’t allow standing water to collect around your home.

 Encephalitis Caregiver Tips

-After surviving a severe case of encephalitis, patients are often forced to deal with complications that may last the rest of their lives.
-Although the disease is gone, its lingering effects can make everyday difficult, and caregivers can help sufferers to return to their everyday daily routines as much as possible.
+After surviving a severe case of encephalitis, patients are often forced to deal with complications that may last for years.
+Although the disease is gone, its lingering effects can make everyday difficult, and caregivers can help sufferers to return to their daily routines as much as possible.

 - Learn as much as you can about the disease and its long-term effects.
 The sufferer may need help with ongoing therapies, such as physical therapy, occupational therapy, speech therapy, or psychotherapy.

-- Understand that although your loved one may look as if everything is fine, he or she may be struggling with subtle, unseen complications.
-Depression and anxiety often result from these struggles, and daily tasks such as paying bills may be difficult, which can lead to financial missteps.
+- Understand that although your loved one may look as if everything is fine, they may be struggling with subtle, unseen complications.
+Depression and anxiety often result from these struggles, and daily tasks such as paying bills may be difficult, leading to financial missteps.
 As a caregiver, be aware that these seemingly unrelated problems result from the disease, and be alert for warning signs.

-- Create an environment free of distraction and confusion to help the sufferer cope with concentration or focus problems.
+- Create an environment free of distraction and confusion to help the sufferer cope with any problems with concentration or focus.

 - Find a support group for both the sufferer and yourself as a caregiver.
 It always helps to know that you’re not alone in what you’re going through.

 Many people with anti-NMDA receptor encephalitis also suffer from other brain-related issues, a condition called co-morbidity.
 Here are a few of the disorders commonly associated with anti-NMDA receptor encephalitis: